Divyanshnigam/DS-ALGO/README.md

 This function is used to check the front element.
 <h3> pop() </h3>
 This function is used to delete the element at the front of the list.

+<h1> DEQUE </h1>

+deque (usually pronounced like "deck") is an irregular acronym of double-ended queue.
+Double-ended queues are sequence containers with dynamic sizes that can be expanded or contracted on both ends (either its front or its back).